 I'm overjoyed by how the Active History Archives Theme Week has come together.
 This week emerged after the 'secret archives' new story and the subsequent response from the archival community.
 The goal of the theme week is to foster discussion between archivists and historians.
-Posts in the week tackle issues of archival labour, how private records end up in archives, the legacy of colonial collecting practices, collaboration within archives, and archival outreach.
+Posts in the week tackle issues of archival labour, how private … Continue reading Active History Archives Theme Week

 My latest post "Teaching the Legacy of the Sixties Scoop and Addressing Ongoing Child Welfare Inequality in the Classroom" can be found on Active History.
 This post look at the connection between colonialism, the residential school era and the sixties scoop.
 It also discusses ways in which historians and educators can incorporate sixties scoop history … Continue reading Teaching the Legacy of the Sixties Scoop and Addressing Ongoing Child Welfare Inequality in the Classroom

 My latest post "Ten Books to Contextualize Reconciliation in Archives, Museums, and Public History" can be seen over at Active History.
 The post looks at ten books and articles as a starting point for learning about reconciliation, residential schools and indigenous rights in the context of heritage organizations.